jmuyskens/intermediate-d3-nicar-2018/README.md

 # Metadocumentation

 The data (`data/oecd.csv`) is created by an R script `oecd.R` which is included in this repository.
-You can run it:
+You can run it like this:

     Rscript oecd.R

 `index.html` is generated from README.md using `readme.R`.
 I've also included `intermediate-d3-nicar-2018.Rproj` which can be opened in RStudio.